All Episodes

 That was James Clapper testifying before this committee in the last two days.

-Now, he did say one thousand nine hundred and thirty-four American citizens wore a mask.
+Now, he did say 1,934 American citizens were unmasked.

-Why were there why did we have a tripling of the number of people unmasked in this country in a one-year period of time, and it just happens to coincide with an election year, and the unmasking happens to seemingly be related to all things Trump associates and Republicans in the House and the Senate.
+And it just happens to coincide with an election year, and the unmasking happens to seemingly be related to all things Trump, associates, and Republicans in the House and the Senate.

-Well, we got it we don't have answers to any of this.
+Well, we don't have answers to any of this.

 Okay, how deep does this go?

-Now let me add one thing before we get to Senator Rampall.
+Now, let me add one thing before we get to Senator Ram Paul.

 The Fourth Amendment originally enforced the notion that each man's home is his castle.

-Sounds like Ralph Cramden and the honeymooners, but you know what I'm saying.
+Sounds like Ralph Cramden in the honeymooners, but you know what I'm saying.

 But the Fourth Amendment is clear.